bocinsky/guedesbocinsky2018/README.md

 ##### Setting your environment variables

 Set your environment variables in the terminal.
-On Unix-alike systems (including Linux and macOS), you can set environmental variables like so:
+On Unix-alike systems (including Linux and macOS), you can set environmental variables in the terminal like so:

 ``` bash
 export google_maps_elevation_api_key=YOUR_API_KEY